NCCLabMPI/BIDS-converter/README.md

 are as of yet no finalized BIDS standard for that data.

 ## Install:
-- Option 1: Go to https://github.com/NCCLabMPI/BIDS-converter and download the data
+- Option 1: Go to https://github.com/NCCLabMPI/BIDS-converter and download the code
 - Option 2: Install the repository as a package:
 ```
 conda install git